ntd/silverstrap/README.md

   (such as JQuery and Bootstrap) are fetched from the jsdelivr CDN network but a couple of alternate methods are provided.
 See the section *External dependencies* for details.
+* JavaScript configuration can be overriden: see *Customizing JavaScript modules*.

 External dependencies
 ---------------------